Best things to do with kids in NYC

 Seeing a first-rate show on the Great White Way is a rite of passage for every little New Yorker.
 When the lights go down and the curtains go up, suddenly kids are fully immersed in onstage make-believe and the magic happens before their very eyes.
 There are shows to suit all tastes, but performances often run two hours or more, so wait until your little wrigglers can sit still long enough to enjoy the show without distracting others.
-Be sure to check out what’s on offer at the TKTS booths in Times Square, the South Street Seaport or Downtown Brooklyn—you may get lucky and score discounts of up to 50% off.
+Be sure to check out what’s on offer at the TKTS booths—you may get lucky and score a discount!

 Yes, 28 acres of gorgeous greenery does exist in the Bronx—and we’re not talking about the New York Botanical Garden or the Bronx Zoo.
 This 19th-century estate is home to a historic mansion and public woodlands perfect for getting lost in—or better yet, being led through on a nature walk.
 Be sure to check the event schedule before visiting (chances are there’s an art project or family festival going on).
 If you manage to wake the kids up early enough on Saturdays, it’s free to enter before noon.

-Whether your toddler loves getting their hands dirty with a gardening class or your book-loving big kid wants to see a classic setting come to life in Snug Harbor’s maze-like Connie Gretz Secret Garden (which was inspired by Frances Hodgson Burnett’s classic novel), New York has a children’s garden for your family.
-Young McDonald’s can sing E-I-E-I-O at urban farming co-operative South Brooklyn Children’s Garden, where they’ll frolic among the strawberry patch and herb box, or they can enjoy a leisurely afternoon by the koi pond and under the natural shade at Jefferson Market Garden.
+Whether your toddlers loves getting their hands dirty with a gardening class or your book-loving big kids want to see a classic setting come to life in Snug Harbor’s maze-like Connie Gretz Secret Garden (which was inspired by Frances Hodgson Burnett’s classic novel), New York has a children’s garden for your family.
+Young McDonald’s can sing E-I-E-I-O at urban farming co-operative South Brooklyn Children’s Garden, where they’ll frolic among the strawberry patch and herb box or they can enjoy a leisurely afternoon by the koi pond and under the natural shade at Jefferson Market Garden.
 Should you find your way to the New York Botanical Garden’s 250-acres, kids will find activities perfect for them including green-thumb workshops.

 Ample Hills is on point with unique kid-pleasing favorites like Ooey Gooey Butter Cake, Chocolate Milk and Cookies, The Munchies and Snap, Mallow and Pop—it also doesn’t hurt that there are great flavors for grownups like Salted Crack Caramel, Butter Pecan Brittle and Mexican Hot Chocolate.
 The Gowanus location boasts a roof deck complete with colorful chairs, super cute murals, a stationary bike kids can ride to help make ice cream and a build-your-own-sundae option with whipped cream, brownie, sprinkles and your ice cream of choice.